ProjectMilestonegroupL/MilestoneProject/README.md

 ```
 in the terminal to launch it.

-Alternatively, TensorBoard can be launched directly from notebooks, refer to `train.ipynb` for more info. (remplacer par notre doc)
+Alternatively, TensorBoard can be launched directly from notebooks, refer to `train_milestone2.ipynb` for more info. (remplacer par notre doc)

 For more information on how to use TensorBoard with PyTorch, check out [the documentation](https://pytorch.org/docs/stable/tensorboard.html).